A smooth sale – from start to finish

 The valuation and payment plan step

-Our accountant Chris, runs the numbers and puts together a sensible valuation and realistic payment plan for the sale of your business to the EOT.
+We help you arrive at a sensible valuation, and realistic payment plan, for the sale of the business to the EOT.

 Your to-do list

-• Answer a few questions about your finances
+• Answer a few questions about the company finances

 Our role

-Number crunching to establish a formal independent valuation and suggesting a preliminary payment plan.
+Establishing a formal valuation and suggesting a preliminary payment plan.

 3